kensyo/vim-helpkun/README.md

 # helpkun

-A vim plugin just to close a help window from everywhere as long as your cursor is in the same tab as the help window.
+A vim plugin just to open and close a help window a little bit readily.

 ## Usage
 Map `<Plug>(help_tojiru)` like